kothamasubharath/Roll_Back_Image/README.md

  - ECR for storing images in aws.
  - IAM role for aws service to service communication.

+ EC2:
- EC2: Elastic Compute Cloud in aws for creating and managing virtual servers according to our specifications to acquire our needs.
+    Elastic Compute Cloud in aws for creating and managing virtual servers according to our specifications to acquire our needs.
- ECR: Elastic Container Registry for storing images and if you wish to push that image to any other remote servers if needs.
- IAM: Identity and Access Management for security management purpose.
-IAM has four types of modules
-      1. User
-      2. User group
-      3. Roles
-      4. Policy
-     In our case, we used Roles for service to service communications inside a aws console.

  -----------------------------------------------------------------------------------------------------------------------------------------------------------------
  STEPS: